acrfactory/Software-Team-Entrance-Task/README.md

 ## Requirements

+- Do not build your package using symlink, if you do so the package will not build properly.
+If you do accidentally build using symlink, you can fix your build by deleting the build,install, and log files and rebuilding without symlink
 - Must use Ros2 Humble
 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
 - Your ros2 node can be created in Python or C++.